Fidget-Spinner/cpython_optimization_notes/3.13/uops_optimizer.md

 ## Analysis

-We plan to generate majority of the analysis and optimization passes automatically, by defining bytecode semantics in the.
+We plan to generate majority of the analysis and optimization passes automatically, by defining bytecode semantics in the interpreter defintion.
 This will reduce the maintenance burden and lines of code that has to be checked into CPython.
 The general goal is that while certain instructions with special meaning to CPython have to be handwritten, the vast majority of other Python instructions's behavior in the interpreter can be automatically inferred from the DSL.